vvybclock/sequences_and_connection_tables/ybclock/README.md

 , then the hardware version shall remain the same, and the git shall account for improvements and new connections.

+#Future Features

+## MLOOP

+MLOOP is a Machine Learning Based optimization suite for optimizing experiments.

+It needs to be tested.

+### Update MLOOP Configuration Method

+To facilitate testing and future usage, we need to improve the horrible configuration method currently in use by analysislib-mloop.
+It uses the .ini file instead of the Python API given by MLOOP.

+## MLOOP + Feedback Compatibility

+Both MLOOP and Simple Feedback loops rely on using the labscript `remote` module.
+Something is going on that prevents the `remote` module being accessed from multiple scripts.
+The error manifests as the globals file getting corrupted(?) and causing runmanager to hang.

+## Rabi Pulse Tracker

+To help catch unforseen errors, I am going to develop a class that keeps track of the location of the two-level atoms, to see if there is spurious rotations, uncalibrated magnetic fields, or stray light beams messing with our atoms.

+## Unit Under Tests Modules

+Unit Under Tests are a concept from software development to help catch bugs, they also help in development by clarifying what it is that you're trying to build.

+They are error tests that work by specifying what the program is supposed to do, and what it's output is supposed to be, and checking that the output is correct.

+It can gather statistics to quantify the failure rate.

 ### What do I do when I do a major change?

 Change the git branch number.
 Change it from `master` to `v2.x`, and `v2.x`